 Installing Globus Connect¶

-Globus Connect is pre-configured software that turns your laptop, server, cluster or other local resources into a Globus endpoint.
+Globus Connect is pre-configured software that turns your laptop, server, cluster or other local resources into a Globus collection.

 There are two versions of Globus Connect:

-Globus Connect Server - enables system administrators to run a Globus endpoint on their server for data sharing.
-A Globus Connect Server endpoint can be used by multiple Globus users.
+Globus Connect Server - enables system administrators to run a Globus collection on their server for data sharing.
+A Globus Connect Server collection can be used by multiple Globus users.

 Globus allows sharing of data which resides in lab/project space on Apocrita, to other researchers, even external ones without Apocrita accounts.
 If write permission is granted, uploads are also possible.
 The PI/data owner of a project should contact us to request this facility.
 After the ITS Research team have performed the initial setup, the access to the collection may be managed by the data owner.